-I stumbled over the Rick Griffin website the other day, and as usual whenever I run into his work, I think back to the first time I saw this drawing or that poster.
+I stumbled over the now extinct Rick Griffin website the other day, and as usual whenever I run into his work, I think back to the first time I saw this drawing or that poster.

 Rick Griffin (June 18, 1944 - August 18, 1991) was an American artist and one of the leading designers of psychedelic posters in the 1960s.
 He was also a contributor to theunderground comix movement whose work appeared regularly in Zap Comix.
 Griffin was closely identified with the Grateful Dead, having designed some of their best known posters and record jackets.
 He was also known for his work within the surfing subculture, including his comic strip about a surfer named "Murphy".

 Griffin was born near Palos Verdes amidst the surfing culture of southern California.
 After attending high school, he worked on the staff of Surfer magazine where he created his surfing comic strip.
 In Los Angeles, Griffin met a group of artists and musicians known as the Jook Savages and participated in the Watts Acid Test held by Ken Kesey.